Data collection

 Web service

-Data is objained from JSON, XML, or plain text retrieved via HTTP
+Data is obtained from JSON, XML, or plain text retrieved via HTTP/HTTPS

 Push

-Values are pushed by external system (using nxpush or API) or from NXSL script.
+Values are pushed by external system (using nxpush, nxapush tools or API), from NXSL script or log file parser.

 Windows Performance counters